rwuthric/docker-tutorial/docker/ex5/README.md

 ```

 # Creating and building the Dockerfile
 The Dockerfile contains several new elements compared to [example 1](../ex1).
-Besides using the `server.py` as file we want to copy inside our docker image, there are some new directives which you may be unfamiliar with.
+There are some new directives which you may be unfamiliar with.
 We will explain them later.
 For the moment, create the image the usual way:
 ```
 docker build -t docker-tutorial/ex5 .
 ```